 What Types of Career Aspirations Would This Degree Be Applicable To?

-The studio technology track prepares students for careers as music producers and sound engineers in recording studios as well as live sound engineers in clubs and theaters or with touring bands and traveling productions.
-The game audio track prepares students to work in many areas of video game audio production.
+The studio technology emphasis prepares students for careers as music producers and sound engineers in recording studios as well as live sound engineers in clubs and theaters or with touring bands and traveling productions.
+The game audio emphasis prepares students to work in many areas of video game audio production.
 Sound designers create manipulatable audio assets and artifacts.
 Editors integrate music, audio and imagery into the interactive gaming environment.
 Music supervisors oversee this entire process, hiring and delegating the various responsibilities, dealing with the business aspects of licensing and contracts, ensuring the final product is up to quality standards.

 Many of these lines of music production and composition work require much of the same skills and knowledge, while areas like game audio editing demand specialized technological knowhow.
 Composition can be an entirely different process when working on static audiovisual sync cues for a film versus malleable cues in the interactive gaming setting.
 Yet the fundamentals of music production, electronic composition, audio recording and the music business covered by SUU’s online Master of Music in studio and game audio technology can prepare students to excel in any of these professional pursuits.